JamesRobertJohns/SC1015_Team_3/README.md

 ## About the Project

-This is a simple, exploratory project on attempting to do classifications of bird species by using birdsongs.
+This is a simple, exploratory project on attempting classify bird species using birdsongs.
 The data set is the <a href="https://www.kaggle.com/datasets/rtatman/british-birdsong-dataset">British Birdsong dataset</a> taken from Kaggle.
 It has 264 samples from 88 unique bird species.

 ## About the Team